-- 2.14Avoidance behaviour by European white-fronted geese was more marked in response to the Rheiderland wind farm in Germany (Kruckenberg & Jaene 1999).
-In studies before and after construction of the wind farm, on the wind farm site and a reference area, substantially lower densities of feeding geese were found within 600m of the wind turbines. - 2.15Blyth Harbour wind farm, in the UK, is sited in a commercial harbour in an industrial area , and comprises nine turbines (300kW) built at 200m intervals along the estuary's breakwater (Still et al. 1996).
-The breakwater is a Site of Special Scientific Interest 3 because it hosts a large winter roost of purple sandpipers (Calidris maritima), and the estuary it protects adjoins a Special Protection Area 4 and Ramsar site 5.
+Avoidance behaviour by European white-fronted geese Anser albifrons was more marked in response to the Rheiderland wind farm in Germany (Kruckenberg & Jaene 1999).
+In studies before and after construction of the wind farm, on the wind farm site and a reference area, substantially lower densities of feeding geese were found within 600m of the wind turbines.

+Blyth Harbour wind farm, in the UK, is sited in a commercial harbour in an industrial area, and comprises nine turbines (300kW) built at 200m intervals along the estuary's breakwater (Still et al. 1996).
+The breakwater is a Site of Special Scientific Interest, under the UK 1981 Wildlife and Countryside Act, because it hosts a large winter roost of purple sandpipers Calidris maritima, and the estuary it protects adjoins an SPA and a Ramsar site.
 The estuary supports a relatively high density of birds.
 During peak periods, up to ca 5,000 bird movements a day occur adjacent to the wind farm.
-Counts of all bird species we re undertaken before construction (Dec.
+Counts of all bird species were undertaken before construction (Dec.
 1991-July 1992), during construction (Aug 1992-Jan 1993) and the early phase of operation (Jan 1993-July 1995).
-Great cormorants (Phalacrocorax carbo) were temporarily displaced from their roost during construction, but returned once the wind farm was operational.
+Great cormorants Phalacrocorax carbo were temporarily displaced from their roost during construction, but returned once the wind farm was operational.
 No displacement was reported for the other species studied.
-Numbers of great cormorant, common eider (Somateria mollissima), purple sandpiper and gulls (the species for which any comparison was made) remained comparable after construction. - 2.16Research findings, such as those included in the above review of the literature, have been incorporated in the decision making process.
-There are two recent examples of German case law leading to the refusal of wind farms in Important Bird Areas (IBAs) 6, on the basis of the risk of disturbance, indicated by studies such as those above, leading to avoidance of turbines by staging geese, (Elbe, on appeal in 2000, & Leibugt).
+Numbers of great cormorant, common eider Somateria mollissima, purple sandpiper and gulls (the species for which any comparison was made) remained comparable after construction.

+Research findings, such as those included in the above review of the literature, have been incorporated in the decision making process.
+There are two recent examples of German case law leading to the refusal of wind farms in IBAs, on the basis of the risk of disturbance, leading to avoidance of turbines by staging geese, (Elbe, on appeal in 2000, & Leybucht, H. Hötker pers. comm.).